-57 IEA, 2017: Obesity and the Public Purse.
+59 IEA, 2017: Obesity and the Public Purse.

-58 NHS, 2015: "Britain: The fat man of Europe"
+60 NHS, 2015: "Britain: The fat man of Europe"

-59 Norfolk Community Foundation, 2016: New mental health and wellbeing 'match funding challenge' for Norfolk.
+61 Norfolk Community Foundation, 2016: New mental health and wellbeing 'match funding challenge' for Norfolk.

-uncertainty as to how economic conditions might affect the house-building industry in coming years.
+required as a result of development.
+To assist with such negotiations, appended to the Protocol is population modelling data to give an indication of future healthcare requirements for Norfolk.
+Based on each CCG area, projections are given on future demand for acute hospital beds, intermediate care beds, and the numbers of General Practitioners required.
+The population increases are modelled on low, medium and high scenarios for house-building rates, reflecting the uncertainty as to how economic conditions might affect the house-building industry in coming years.
 The second appendix to the Protocol is a Health Planning Checklist that consists of six place-making themes.
 Use of the Checklist is not mandatory; it is simply made available to all practitioners as a convenient method to appraise development schemes in advance of, or at the point of, making a planning application.

-Agreement 20: The authorities agree to endorse Planning in Health: An Engagement Protocol Between Local Planning Authorities60, Public Health and Health Sector Organisations in Norfolk and undertake its commitments.
+Agreement 1820: The authorities agree to endorse Planning in Health: An Engagement Protocol Between Local Planning Authorities62, Public Health and Health Sector Organisations in Norfolk and undertake its commitments.